History of Dolly Parton in Timeline

 2021: Inclusion on Time 100 List

-In 2021, Dolly Parton was included on the Time 100, Time's annual list of the 100 most influential people in the world.
+In 2021, Dolly Parton was included in the Time 100, Time magazine's annual list of the 100 most influential people in the world.
+She was also named as one of America's Most Beloved Divas by The New York Times.

-In October 2022, Dolly Parton stated in an interview that she would no longer tour, but would continue to play live shows occasionally.
+In October 2022, Dolly Parton stated that she would no longer tour, but would continue to play live shows occasionally.

 November 5, 2022: Induction into the Rock and Roll Hall of Fame